Midtrans/advanced-faq-site/faq-general.md

 ### Which Credit Card acquiring bank that need BCA MIGS Pilot testing?
 BCA, Maybank, BRI.
 Full Payment and Installment

+### Got `Terminal or MID not found` message from log and all card transaction fail, what to do?
+MID-TID might not be properly onboarded yet (not yet sync), please ask onboarding team to sync or properly onboard.

 ### Why Snap Popup doesn’t work on merchant mobile app?
 - If merchant mobile app use webview to display snap popup, make sure the app configuration follow these points:
 Enable Javascript capability for the webview.